betcode-org/betfair/README.md

 # todo

     - Complete unit tests
+    - After reviewing other wrappers looking to change apiclient to be similar to twilio trading.auth.* trading.navigation.* trading.betting.* trading.accounts.* trading.race_status.*
+        trading.scores.*
+        trading.streaming.*
+      Enables the wrapper to more closely resemble the API
     - Market and Order streaming added, need further tests
     - Fix issue with no errorCode in cancel request (details sent to bdp@betfair.com)
     - Use schematics for json -> data structure, schematics is slow as balls (0.3s+ for 300 marketBook request)